-If the petitioner does not agree with the County Assessor's decision, the petitioner may file a petition with the Board of Equalization for that county.
-The petition must be filed within 25 days of the date the assessor's decision was mailed to the petitioner.
-However, the petitioner may decide to bypass the Board and appeal directly to the Tax Court within 60 days of the date the assessor's decision was mailed to the petitioner.
+If you do not agree with the County Assessor's decision, you may file a petition with the Board of Equalization for that county.
+The petition must be filed within 25 calendar days of the date the assessor's decision was mailed to the petitioner.
+However, you may decide to bypass the Board and appeal directly to the Tax Court within 60 calendar days of the date the assessor's decision was mailed.

-Pima and Maricopa Counties Only: To further the appeal to the State Board of Equalization, the taxpayer may either file an appeal online at the SBOE efile portal (AND mail/hand-deliver items 2, 3 and 4 listed below) or mail/hand-deliver all documentation listed below to the SBOE:
+Pima and Maricopa Counties Only: To further the appeal to the State Board of Equalization, you may file an appeal online (AND mail/hand-deliver items 2, 3 and 4 listed below) or mail/hand-deliver all documentation listed below to the SBOE:

 - A copy of the original Petition for Review that was submitted to the County Assessor in step 1.